-A few years ago I had to go to the emergency room at Hospital Chiriqui in Panama.
+A few years ago, I had to go to the emergency room at Hospital Chiriqui in Panama.
 I was in so much pain I forgot to give them my insurance card.
-After two IVs, pain medications, blood tests and other lab work, and a great doctor who spoke perfect English, my emergency room visit was less than $50 without insurance.
+After two IVs, pain medications, blood tests, and other lab work, and a great doctor who spoke perfect English, my emergency room visit was less than $50 without insurance.

 Try getting that price at an emergency room in the USA!

-In Texas I paid $225 a month for my ATT cell phone use including data.
-In Panama I pay $10.37 a month.
-But I could just buy minutes as I need them and have no monthly charge.
-That’s a $215 a month savings!
+In Texas, I paid $225 monthly for my ATT cell phone use, including data.
+In Panama, I pay $25.37 a month.
+That’s a $2400 a year savings!

 50% off entertainment (movies, theaters, concerts, sporting events)